-- 41. The artist exemption legislation and guidelines set out a series of tests which must be satisfied by an Appellant in order to avail of the exemption.
-In this appeal, the Commissioner determines that the Work does not satisfy the requisite tests, in particular paragraph 7(2) (b) of the guidelines and hence determines that the Appellant is not entitled to avail of the exemption pursuant to section 195 TCA 1997.
-That said, the Commissioner found the Work interesting and informative and wishes the Appellant all good fortune with its sales. - 42.
+- 39. The artist exemption legislation and guidelines set out a series of tests which must be satisfied by an Appellant in order to avail of the exemption.
+In this appeal, the Commissioner determines that the Work does not satisfy the requisite tests, in particular paragraph 7(2) of the guidelines and hence determines that the Appellant is not entitled to avail of the exemption pursuant to section 195 TCA 1997.
+That said, the Commissioner found the Work interesting and informative.
+The Appellant is performing a laudable service in his endeavours and the Commissioner wishes the Appellant all good fortune with its sales. - 40.
 This appeal is determined in accordance with section 949AL TCA 1997.

-Marie-Claire Maney Appeal Commissioner Chairperson 31st May 2021
+Marie-Claire Maney Appeal Commissioner Chairperson 8th June 2021